pondersource/webshop-demo/README.md

 # Django Simple Webshop

-This is a simple webshop to test the [Peppol Python Demo](https://github.com/pondersource/peppol-python-demo)
+This is a simple procurement to test the [Peppol Python Demo](https://github.com/pondersource/peppol-python-demo)

 # Resources